 Professor: Carol Stabile

-Graduation Requirement: This class will fulfill a Social Science Colloquium and a US: Difference, Inequality, Agency (US) area of inquiry requirement.
-If the student has already taken a Social Science Colloquium, this class will fulfill both of the following requirements: an Elective Colloquium and a US area of inquiry.
+Graduation Requirement: This course will fulfill both of the following requirements: a Social Science Colloquium and US: Difference, Inequality, Agency (US) Cultural Literacy.
+If the student has already taken a Social Science Colloquium, this course will fulfill an Elective Colloquium and US Cultural Literacy.